MrJambix/Ethyrial_Addon/README.md

 # **Known Bugs**
-~Seems to be a bug where the UI goes to Endless Size; Working on it~ Damageout Output and HealsOutput not reading properly.
+~1.
+Seems to be a bug where the UI goes to Endless Size; Working on it~
+2. Damageout Output and HealsOutput not reading properly.
 Working on it.

 # **Version 1.1**
 Made changes to the code to match current game Build